 losses: adjustment factor determined by the MAE, which represents the losses (ex-post) between the point of delivery and the center of gravity of the sub-market.

-[The spot price (by MAE) should have two components: short run marginal cost and a capacity charge; the latter will be based on the Loss of Load Probability x Value of Lost Load.
-Only non-contracted load and generation are subject to spot prices.

-Anti-competitive provisions on gas-fired thermal- some plants (under transmission constraints) have incentives to overdeclare their marginal costs (because they know they will not be dispatched).
-Under circumstances where gaming is possible, ANEEL may step in and limit a plant’s ability to set marginal price and inflexibility - one way of limiting is by setting price caps or auditing costs/gas contracts.]
-[What does this mean?]

-The Cuiabá Project is also subject to pipeline-related regulation.
-GasBol and GasMat are therefore subject to the regulatory frameworks of Bolivia and Brazil, respectively.
+The Cuiabá Pipeline is also subject to the regulations of pipelines generally.
+GasBol and GasMat are subject to the regulatory frameworks of Bolivia and Brazil, respectively.
 The Bolivian pipeline system is an open access system with postage stamp tariffs regulated by SIRESE.
-In addition, it requires unbundling of the transportation and gas acquisition costs.
+In addition, it requires unbundling of transportation and gas acquisition costs.
 GasMat is regulated by ANP.
-Section II has additional information on regulations governing the Bolivian and Brazilian pipeline sectors.
+Section II has additional information on the rules and regulations governing the Bolivian and Brazilian pipeline sectors.

+Tariffs

+The tariffs for the Cuiabá I Project are discussed generally in connection with the Cuiabá I PPA below.
+The following chart reflects the projected tariffs for Cuiabá I, II and III assumed by Enron.
+[Insert chart]

 Commercial and Contractual Structure

 The diagram below illustrates the primary commercial relationships relating to the Cuiabá I Project.
+[Note: Chart omits Andina as gas supplier – should add with Repsol YPF]

 The Cuiabá I Power Plant is owned by EPE.
 Its two primary commercial contracts are a power purchase agreement with Furnas (“Cuiabá I PPA”) and a gas supply agreement with TBS (“Gas Supply Agreement”).

 TBS is a supplier and owner of transportation capacity on various pipelines.
-Its supply obligations under the Gas Supply Agreement are supported by a gas supply agreement with SCG (the “SCG GSA”) and a series of firm transportation agreements with the various ESA pipeline entities which provide for transportation of gas from the Argentina – Bolivia border, through Bolivia and Brazil to the Cuiabá I Power Plant (individually, the “Transredes FTA”, “GTB FTA”, “GasMat FTA” and “GasBol FTA”, and collectively the “Firm Transportation Agreements”.)
+Its supply obligations under the Gas Supply Agreement are supported by a gas supply agreement with SCG (the “SCG GSA”) and a series of firm transportation agreements with the various ESA pipeline entities which provide for transportation of gas from the Argentina – Bolivia border, through Bolivia and Brazil into the Cuiabá I Power Plant (individually, the “Transredes FTA”, “GTB FTA”, “GasMat FTA” and “GasBol FTA”, and collectively the “Firm Transportation Agreements”.)

-Finally, SCG is a Cayman an Argentine supply and marketing company responsible for the gas supply to TBS.
+SCG is a supply and marketing company responsible for the gas supply to TBS.
 It supports its supply obligations under the SCG GSA with a gas supply agreement (the “YPF GSA”) with Repsol-YPF Sociedad Anónima (“Repsol YPF”) and Empresa Petrolifera Andina Sociedad Anónima (“Andina”).
 Additionally, SCG has the option to supply up to 25% of the SCG GSA with gas it sources independent of the YPF GSA.

 Other commercial contracts of the entities (operations and maintenance and construction contracts) are discussed in more detail below.

-Power Purchase Agreement
+Power Purchase Agreements

-The Cuiabá I PPA was entered into on November 17, 1997, among EPE as the seller, Eletronorte as the purchaser, and Eletrobrás as the guarantor. these parties entered into an Assumption Agreement with Furnas on April 27, 1999, whereby Furnas assumed all of Eletronorte’s rights and obligations under the PPA.
+The Cuiabá I PPA was entered into on November 17, 1997.
+The parties to this agreement are EPE as seller, Eletronorte as purchaser, and Eletrobrás as guarantor.
+On April 27, 1999, these parties entered into an Assumption Agreement with Furnas on April 27, 1999, whereby Furnas assumed all of Eletronorte’s rights and obligations under the PPA.

 The PPA has a term of 21 years, providing for 20 years of power sales from the commencement of the first commercial phase.
 This term may be extended by mutual consent.
-The obligations of the parties commenced on May 4, 1998, the date of ratification of the PPA by ANEEL.
+The obligations of the parties commenced on May 4, 1998, the date of ratification of the Cuiabá I PPA by ANEEL.